-Our Native Ministries Consortium Summer School is offered annually during two weeks in July.
+Our Indigenous Studies Program Summer School (ISP) is offered annually during two weeks in July.
 This is an opportunity for students who are often isolated from one another to gather, learn and worship together.
-It is also an opportunity for intensive course work for students in the Native Ministries Program.
+It is also an opportunity for intensive course work for students in the Indigenous Studies Program M.Div by Extension.
 The Summer School serves people from a wide variety of educational backgrounds, with an international and largely Indigenous faculty.

 Our array of courses offers a wide range of topics for a critical mind and a curious spirit.
 Be ready to embark on a journey of learning, healing and growth!

 Week 2: July 8th – 12th, 2019

 Mandatory for all non-indigenous students – Indigenous students are welcome.